-The following table summarizes, on an as adjusted basis as of March 31, 2018, the total number of shares purchased from us, the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at the public offering price of \$26.17 per share, before deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The following table summarizes, on a pro forma basis as of March 31, 2018, the total number of shares purchased from us, the total consideration paid, or to be paid, and the average price per share paid, or to be paid, by existing stockholders and by new investors in this offering at an assumed public offering price of per share, the last report sale price of our common stock on the Nasdaq Global Market on , 2018, before deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 As the table below shows, new investors purchasing shares in this offering will pay an average price per share substantially higher than our existing stockholders paid.